sam-goodwin/eventual/website/docs/overview.md

 - [Event](./guide/event.md) - publish and subscribe Events to your Service's Event Bus.
 Process events internally or route them to other Services.
 - [Workflow](./guide/workflow.md) - a set of orchestrated Activities that implements business logic with asynchronous, durable long-running processes.
 - [Activity](./guide/activity.md) - functions that encapsulate a single unit of work in a workflow.
 Integrate with cloud resources and SaaS.
 - [Signal](./guide/signal.md) - a message that can be sent to a workflow execution.
 Workflows can wait for external input as a Signal and modify its behavior.
-Signals are communicated point-to-point as opposed to Events which are broadcasted to all subscribers.
+Signals are communicated point-to-point in contrast to Events which are broadcast to all subscribers.

 ## Helpful Resources